smikhalevski/roqueform/packages/scroll-to-error-plugin/README.md

     event.preventDefault();

     if (planetField.validate()) {
+      // The valid form value to submit. planetField.value;
+    } else {
+      // Errors are associated with fields automatically.
-      // Scroll to the error that is closest to the top left conrner of the document planetField.scrollToError(0, { behavior: 'smooth' });
+      // Scroll to the error that is closest to the top left conrner of the document. planetField.scrollToError(0, { behavior: 'smooth' });
-      return;
     }

-    // The form value to submit
-    planetField.value;
   };

   return (